Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Continuous measurement with locally optimal feedback

 So far, we have assumed that the optimal angle is infinitesimal.
-However, Eq. \eqref{eqn:optimal_condition} only guarantees that the solution $\theta^*$ is a local extremum and does not guarantee that it is necessarily a maximum.
-A sufficient condition for it to be a local maximum is that the second derivative of the fidelity function evaluated at $\theta^*$ be negative:
+However, Eq.~\eqref{eqn:optimal_coefficient} only guarantees that the solution $\theta^*$ is a local extremum and does not guarantee that it is necessarily a maximum.
+A sufficient condition for $\theta^*$ to be a local maximum is that the second derivative of the fidelity function evaluated at $\theta^*$ be negative:

-A detailed discussion of this second derivative test is given in Appendix \ref{app:2DTest}.
-Failure of this test indicates presence of a local minimum from the infinitesimal solution.
-Then we will need a large (i.e., non-infinitesimal) rotation to maximize the fidelity by searching for a local maximum over the entire angle range.
-As we demonstrate in subsequent sections, when combined with symmetry requirements, infinitesimal rotations work well for the preparation of $W$ states, and also for Dicke states more generally.
-However, the GHZ state requires large rotation angles, illustrating an important exception to the infinitesimal optimal rotation equation.
+Failure of this test, \textit{i.e.}, when the second derivative is positive, suggests the presence of a local minimum from the infinitesimal solution.
+Then we will need a large (\textit{i.e.}, non-infinitesimal) rotation, which we compute by maximizing the fidelity over the entire angular range.

+It should be noted that $A_1$ and $A_2$ can in principle become singular.
+However as $\rho^c_{t-dt}|_{\theta^*} = \rho_t$, the denominator diverges only when the second derivative test failed at the previous time step (compare Eq.~\eqref{eqn:2DTest} to the denominator of Eq. \eqref{eqn:optimal_coefficient}).
+Thus this divergence is typically prevented by the global search described above.
+A special case is $[H_F, \rho_t]=0$, in which case feedback has no effect on the state, so that we may simply set $\theta^*=0$.